Who is eligible to apply for the MTO Fellows Program?

 Do I have to live in the Los Angeles County area to participate in the program?

-Do you offer travel stipends to attend the in-person interview, the monthly workshops, or the LSAT prep course?
+Will you offer travel stipends to attend the monthly workshops or the LSAT prep course?

 When are the LSAT preparation courses typically held and how often do they occur?

 We determine the schedule for the LSAT prep course in the spring.
-In past years, classes have generally been held 1-2 weeknights per week, with supplemental sessions over the weekend, starting in June and continuing until just before the September LSAT.
+In general, classes take place several weeknights per week, with supplemental sessions over the weekend.

 What is expected of Fellows who are offered admission into the program?

-Fellows are expected to attend every workshop; act professionally, including by wearing business casual attire and arriving promptly to all sessions; participate in the LSAT preparation course in downtown Los Angeles; prepare and submit at least 15 law school applications by November 2018; and participate in the program from March 2018 through December 2018.
+Fellows are expected to participate in every workshop; act professionally, including meeting deadlines set forth by the program; participate in the LSAT preparation course; prepare and submit at least 15 law school applications by November 1, 2021; and participate in the program from March 2021 through December 2021.

 Can I contact Munger, Tolles & Olson if I have additional questions?